-I confess, I wasn’t quite emotionally prepared to see potential frost on our farm this week, so I took a deep breath.
+I’ll never forget, it was the end of September several years ago and I wasn’t quite emotionally prepared to see frost on the farm.
+So I paused, took a deep breath.
 Closed my eyes.
-Opened them to see our green fields turning gold, feel the crisp air on my face, cedar waxwings flying over the corn and decided to simply sit, legs crossed in the garden, soaking the scent and the soft light, saying and singing thanks before gathering myself and preparing for first frost.
+Opened them to see our green fields turning gold, feel the crisp air on my face, cedar waxwings flying over the corn and decided to simply sit, legs crossed in the garden, soaking the scent and the soft light, saying and singing thanks before gathering myself and preparing for the seasons to come.

 What is your heart grieving, as the leaves fall as chill air turns frost?